infinum/dox/README.md

 ### Advanced options

-Before running into any more details, here's roughly how is the generated API Blueprint document structured:
+Before running into any more details, here's roughly how the generated OpenApi document is structured:

-- header
+- openapi
-- resource group
+- info
-  - resource
+- paths
-    - action
+  - action 1
+    - tag1
     - example 1
     - example 2
-    - action
+  - action 2
+    - tag2
+    - example 3
+- x-tagGroups
+      - tags1
+        - tag 1
-    - ...
+        - tag 2
-  - resource
+      - tags2
-    - action
+        - tag 3
-  - ...
+        - tag 4
-- resource group
+- tags
-  - resource
+  - tag1
-    - action
+  - tag2

-Header is defined in a markdown file as mentioned before.
-Examples are concrete test examples (you can have 2 examples for create 1 happy path, 1 fail path).
+OpenApi and info are defined in a json file as mentioned before.
+Examples are concrete test examples (you can have multiple examples for both happy and fail paths).
 They are completely automatically generated from the request/response objects.
 And you can customize the following in the descriptors:

-- resource group
+- x-tagGroup (**resourceGroup**)
-- resource
+- tag (**resource**)
 - action
+- example

-#### Resource group
+#### ResourceGroup

-Resource group contains related resources and is defined with:
+ResourceGroup contains related resources and is defined with:
 - **name** (required)
 - desc (optional, inline string or relative filepath)